November 1918 insurgency in Alsace–Lorraine: Overview

-Disquiet had spread amongst Alsatian soldiers, particularly in early 1918.
-There was a mutiny by Alsatian troops at the Beverloo Camp on 12 May 1918.
+Disquiet had spread amongst Alsatian soldiers, the Spartacist propaganda was popular on the Western Front particularly in early 1918, and some soldiers were USPD members themselves and this was one of the originals of the subsequent revolutionary movements.
+There was an insurrection by Alsatian troops at the Beverloo Camp on 12 May 1918.

 In October 1918, the Imperial German Navy, whose surface ships had largely remained in port after the Battle of Jutland (1916), was ordered to leave port to fight the British Royal Navy.
 However, the naval troops refused to obey: this led to a sailors' mutiny at Kiel.
 The mutineers took over the main military port and were quickly joined by workers and the trade unions.
 The revolution spread quickly across Germany, overthrowing the monarchy within a few days.
 At that time, about 15,000 Alsatians and Lorrainers had been incorporated into the Imperial Navy.
 Several of them joined the insurrection, and decided to rouse their homeland to revolt.

-On 8 November, the proclamation of a Republic of Councils in Bavaria was aired in Strasbourg, the capital of Alsace.
+On 8 November, the proclamation of a Bavarian Soviet Republic was aired in Strasbourg, the capital of Alsace.
 Inspired by this, thousands of demonstrators rallied on the Place Kléber, the main square in Strasbourg, to acclaim the first insurgents returning from northern Germany.
 A train controlled by insurgents was blocked on the Kehl bridge, and a loyal commander ordered to shoot on the train.
 One insurgent was killed, but his fellows took control of the city of Kehl.
 From Strasbourg, the revolution spread throughout Alsace and Lorraine, and similar Soviets were established in Haguenau, Mulhouse, Sélestat, Colmar, Metz, and other cities.

 The insurgent seamen established the Soldiers' Council of Strasbourg, and took control of the city.
 A council of workers and soldiers was then established, with the leader of the brewery workers' union presiding.
 Red flags flew all over the city, including on the spire of the cathedral.
 An amnesty was declared, and freedom of the press was proclaimed.
 Factory workers went on strike, demanding higher wages; the Soviets (councils) raised wages by decree against the opposition of the factory owners.
 The Social Democratic Party leader in Strasbourg, Jacques Peirotes, then asked the French generals to send in their troops to restore order.

 Eleven days later, France occupied and incorporated Alsace-Lorraine.
-French soldiers under the command of general Henri Gouraud entered the suburbs of Strasbourg on November 22, 1918, strikes were terminated by force, and agitators were arrested.
+French soldiers under the command of general Henri Gouraud entered the suburbs of Strasbourg on 22 November 1918, strikes were terminated by force, and agitators were arrested.
 The streets named "Rue du 22 novembre" in Strasbourg and Mulhouse commemorate the return of Alsace to France.
 The region lost its recently acquired autonomy and reverted to the centralised French system as the départements of Moselle and Haut and Bas-Rhin.